ssharma2712/MyESL/README.md

 --classes <phylogenetic_hypothesis.txt> : Requires a text file containing a user-defined hypothesis.
 It has two columns, which are tab-separated.
 The first column contains species names, and the second column contains the response
                                           value for the species (+1/-1).
 A member species in the clade or with a specific phenotype receives +1 and -1 otherwise.
 This hypothesis is unconstrained by the tree structure.
-It is highly recommended that the number of species within the clade of interest (+1) is equal to the number of species outside the clade.
-The hypothesis can also be specified using a separate text file provided using the --response parameter.
+It is highly recommended that the number of species with the response +1 equal the number of species with -1.

 ```
 <br />